 It's not easy coping with a mental health issue.
-As with any other medical condition, treating emotional and behavioral conditions such as anxiety, depression, or addiction are what our professionals are here for.
+As with any other medical condition, treating emotional and behavioral conditions such as anxiety, depression, or addiction is what our professionals are here to do.
 Our team of counselors, psychiatrists, nurses, and specialized therapists work to provide support, expertise, and individualized care to patients of all ages and their families.